djeada/Algorithms-And-Data-Structures/notes/brain_teasers.md

 ### Two-Pointer Technique

-- **When to Use**: Use when dealing with sorted arrays or when you need to find pairs or triplets that satisfy a condition.
+I. The **two-pointer technique** is ideal when working with sorted arrays or when the task involves finding pairs or triplets that meet a certain condition, such as summing to a target value.

-- **Implementation Tips**:
+II. **Implementation tips** for the two-pointer technique include:

-  - **Initialization**: Set two pointers at appropriate positions (e.g., start and end of the array).
+- **Initialization**, where two pointers are placed at specific positions, typically at the start and end of the array.

-  - **Movement Logic**: Move pointers based on the comparison of their sum/product with the target value.
+- The **movement logic** dictates how the pointers move based on the comparison of the sum or product of the elements they point to with the target value.

-  - **Avoiding Duplicates**: Skip over duplicate elements if necessary to avoid redundant results.
+- **Avoiding duplicates** is crucial, especially when finding multiple solutions, so you should skip over repeated elements to prevent redundant results.

-- **Example**: Finding all pairs in a sorted array that sum to a specific value.
+III.
+An example of this technique is finding all pairs in a sorted array that sum to a given value.

 ### Recursion

-- **Principles**:

-  - **Base Case**: Define a clear base case to terminate recursion.

-  - **Recursive Case**: Ensure each recursive call progresses toward the base case.

-  - **Correctness**: Ensure the logic correctly represents the problem's structure.

-- **Considerations**:

-  - **Stack Overflow**: Be cautious of maximum recursion depth limits.
-For deep recursion, consider converting to an iterative solution or using tail recursion optimization if supported.

-  - **Memoization**: Cache results of recursive calls to avoid redundant computations in problems with overlapping subproblems.
+I. **Recursion** works by breaking a problem into smaller instances of itself, with each call reducing the size of the problem.

+II.
+Key **principles** of recursion include:

+- Defining a clear **base case** to ensure that recursion terminates when the simplest version of the problem is solved.
+- Ensuring that the **recursive case** moves toward the base case by reducing the problem’s size or complexity with each call.
+- Verifying the **correctness** of your recursion logic to ensure it mirrors the structure of the problem.

+III.
+Consider **stack overflow** when recursion depth is too great.
+You can either switch to an iterative approach or use tail recursion optimization (if supported by the language). **Memoization** is another technique to improve efficiency by caching results of recursive calls to avoid redundant computations.

 ### Backtracking

-- **When to Use**: Suitable for problems requiring exploration of all possible configurations (e.g., puzzles like Sudoku, N-Queens, combinatorial problems).
+I. **Backtracking** is well-suited for problems that require exploring all potential configurations, such as puzzles like Sudoku, the N-Queens problem, or combinatorial tasks.

-- **Implementation Tips**:
+II. **Implementation tips** for backtracking include:

-  - **State Representation**: Clearly define how to represent the current state.
+- Clearly defining how to represent the **current state** of the problem.

-  - **Constraints Checking**: Before proceeding, check if the current state satisfies the problem's constraints to prune invalid paths early.
+- Using **constraints checking** before progressing to ensure that the current path meets the problem's criteria, which helps prune invalid paths early.

-  - **Recursive Exploration**: Recursively explore each valid option, modifying the state accordingly.
+- Recursively **exploring** valid options by modifying the state and recursively diving deeper into the solution space.

-  - **Backtracking**: After exploring a path, undo the last change (backtrack) before trying the next option.
+- After exploring each path, **backtracking** involves undoing the last change and trying the next alternative, ensuring all possible solutions are considered.

-  - **Optimization**: Use heuristics to prioritize promising paths.
+- Consider **optimizations** such as using heuristics to explore more promising paths first.

-- **Example**: Solving the N-Queens problem by placing queens row by row and backtracking when a conflict is detected.
+III.
+A classic example is solving the **N-Queens problem**, where queens are placed row by row, and conflicts are resolved by backtracking when necessary.

 ### Dynamic Programming

-- **Principles**: Used for optimization problems where the problem can be broken down into overlapping subproblems with optimal substructure.
+I. **Dynamic programming** is used to solve optimization problems by breaking them down into overlapping subproblems with an optimal substructure, meaning solutions to smaller subproblems can be reused to solve larger problems.

-- **Approaches**:
+II.
+There are two primary **approaches** to dynamic programming:

-  - **Top-Down (Memoization)**: Use recursion with caching to store results of subproblems.
+- The **top-down approach (memoization)** involves using recursion while caching the results of subproblems to avoid redundant computations.

-  - **Bottom-Up (Tabulation)**: Build a table iteratively from the smallest subproblems up to the original problem.
+- The **bottom-up approach (tabulation)** builds a solution iteratively by solving the smallest subproblems first and using their solutions to solve larger subproblems.

-- **Key Steps**:
+III.
+The **key steps** in dynamic programming include:

-  - **Define Subproblems**: Break the problem into smaller, manageable parts.
+- **Defining the subproblems** to break the main problem into manageable parts.

-  - **Identify State Variables**: Determine what parameters uniquely define each subproblem.
+- **Identifying the state variables** that uniquely define each subproblem.

-  - **Recurrence Relation**: Establish how to compute the solution of a subproblem using solutions to smaller subproblems.
+- Establishing a **recurrence relation** to compute the solution of each subproblem based on smaller subproblems.

-  - **Initialization**: Set up base cases for the DP table or memoization cache.
+- Proper **initialization** of base cases in a table or memoization cache.

-  - **Iteration Order**: For bottom-up approaches, determine the order to fill the DP table.
+- Determining the correct **iteration order** to fill the DP table for bottom-up approaches.

-- **Space Optimization**: Reduce space complexity by noticing that only a limited portion of the DP table is needed at any time.
+IV. **Space optimization** is often possible by realizing that only a few recent states are needed, reducing space complexity.

-- **Example**: The classic Fibonacci sequence, Knapsack problem, or finding the minimum edit distance between two strings.
+V. Classic examples include problems like the Fibonacci sequence, the Knapsack problem, or calculating the minimum edit distance between two strings.

 ### Greedy Algorithms

-- **When to Use**: Suitable when making the locally optimal choice at each step leads to a global optimum.
+I. **Greedy algorithms** are used when making a locally optimal choice at each step leads to a globally optimal solution.

-- **Characteristics**:
+II.
+The two key **characteristics** of greedy algorithms are:

-  - **Optimal Substructure**: The optimal solution contains optimal solutions to subproblems.
+- **Optimal substructure**, meaning the overall solution incorporates optimal solutions to subproblems.

-  - **Greedy Choice Property**: A globally optimal solution can be arrived at by making locally optimal choices.

-- **Implementation Tips**:
+- The **greedy choice property**, where making the best local decision at each step results in the globally best solution.

+III.
+Common **implementation tips** for greedy algorithms include:

-  - **Sorting**: Often necessary to sort the data based on some criterion before applying the greedy approach.
+- **Sorting** the input data according to a specific criterion before applying the greedy strategy.

-  - **Proof of Correctness**: Not all problems can be solved greedily.
-Ensure the greedy choice leads to an optimal solution by providing a proof or counterexamples.
+- Always ensure the greedy choice leads to an optimal solution by providing a **proof of correctness** or counterexamples.

-- **Examples**: Activity selection problem, Huffman coding, Prim's and Kruskal's algorithms for MST.
+IV.
+Examples of greedy algorithms include the activity selection problem, Huffman coding, and algorithms for finding minimum spanning trees (Prim's and Kruskal's).

 ### Divide and Conquer

-- **Principles**: Divide the problem into smaller subproblems, solve them independently, and combine their solutions.
+I. The **divide and conquer** strategy solves problems by dividing them into smaller subproblems, solving those independently, and then combining their solutions.

-- **Implementation Tips**:
+II. **Implementation tips** for divide and conquer:

-  - **Recursion**: Often implemented recursively, where each recursive call handles a subproblem.
+- Use **recursion** to divide the problem, with each recursive call handling a subproblem.

-  - **Combine Step**: Pay special attention to how subproblem solutions are combined.
+- Pay attention to the **combine step**, as the efficiency of combining subproblem solutions can affect the overall performance.

-  - **Base Cases**: Define base cases where the problem is small enough to be solved directly.
+- Define **base cases** for small subproblems that can be solved directly without further division.

-- **Examples**: Merge Sort, Quick Sort, Binary Search.
+III.
+Examples of divide and conquer algorithms include Merge Sort, Quick Sort, and Binary Search.

 ### Graph Algorithms